opencontainers/image-spec/image-index.md

-# OCI Image Manifest List Specification
+# OCI Image Index Specification

-The manifest list is a higher-level manifest which points to specific [image manifests](manifest.md) for one or more platforms.
+The image index is a higher-level manifest which points to specific [image manifests](manifest.md), ideal for one or more platforms.
-While the use of a manifest list is OPTIONAL for image providers, image consumers SHOULD be prepared to process them.
+While the use of an image index is OPTIONAL for image providers, image consumers SHOULD be prepared to process them.

-This section defines the `application/vnd.oci.image.manifest.list.v1+json` [media type](media-types.md).
+This section defines the `application/vnd.oci.image.index.v1+json` [media type](media-types.md).
 For the media type(s) that this document is compatible with, see the [matrix][matrix].

-## *Manifest List* Property Descriptions
+## *Image Index* Property Descriptions

 - **`schemaVersion`** *int*